kllychung/would-you-rather-react-app/README.md

-# Would you rather React App
+# Would you rather
-Small web application made with react and redux that allows user to sign in and play “Would You Rather?”.
+Small web application made with react and redux that allows users to play “Would You Rather?”.

+## App Description
 The game goes like this: A user is asked a question in the form: “Would you rather [option A] or [option B] ?”.
 Answering "neither" or "both" is against the rules.

 In this game, users can

+1. Users can sign in
-1. Create questions
+2. Create questions
-2. See their unanswered questions
+3. See their unanswered questions
-3. Answer questions
+4. Answer questions
-4. View the votes of other players
+5. View the votes of other players
-5. See the ranking of users on the leaderboard
+6. See the ranking of users on the leaderboard

 ## Available Scripts

-In the project directory, you can run:
+To get started developing right away:

+- install all project dependencies with `npm install`
-### `npm start`
+- start the development server with `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

-### `npm test`
+- test the app with `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ## Project Directory